Mufasa8066/Power-Regulator-LED-Board/README.md

 # Power Regulator + LED Shield PCB for Arduino UNO

-After completing a PCB Design Course provided by Altium, we were assigned a project to apply and test our skills in PCB Design.

-In this project, we will be creating a power regulator LED Board that will be place directly onto an Arduino UNO, and it is also known as shield board.
-This board will have 2 main functionalities:
+After completing a comprehensive PCB Design Course provided by Altium, we have been assigned a project to apply and test our skills in practical PCB Design.
+For this project, we will be creating a Power Regulator LED Shield Board specifically designed for an Arduino UNO.
+This shield board will serve two primary functions:

-- It will power a bank of LEDs
+1. **Powering a Bank of LEDs in Parallel:** The board will provide a stable power supply to a bank of LEDs connected in parallel, ensuring consistent brightness and performance.
-- It will provide power to an Arduino UNO
+2. **Voltage Step-Down from 12V to 5V DC:** The board will include a voltage regulator circuit to step down the input voltage from 12V to 5V DC, supplying the necessary power to the Arduino UNO safely and efficiently.

 # Requirements
 The functional requirements of the board are as follows: